The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 All make the sign of the cross, from forehead to breast and from left shoulder to right (a) at the beginning of the Hours, when God, come to my assistance is being said; (b) at the beginning of the Gospel Canticles of Zechariah, of Mary, and of Simeon (GILH 266).

-The sign of the cross is made on the mouth at the beginning of the invitatory, at the words Lord, open my lips (GILH 266).
+The sign of the cross is made with the thumb on the mouth at the beginning of the invitatory, at the words Lord, open my lips (GILH 266).

 The sign of the cross can be made at the dismissal/final blessing.
 (The GILH does not say anything specific about this.)